 Once upon a time there was a wise man.
 He wanted to escape the suffering of walking upon ...

-The knot of hope
+The womb of compassion

 Search